voidfiles/rachelbublitz.com/content/plays.markdown

 *Of Serpents & Sea Spray* was commissioned by [Custom Made Theatre Co.](http://www.custommade.org/) and had a world premiere production in their 2015/16 season.

-*Of Serpents & Sea Spray* will be produced with [This Is Water Theatre](http://thisiswatertheatre.com/20162017-season)'s 2016/17 season.
+*Of Serpents & Sea Spray* was produced with [This Is Water Theatre](http://thisiswatertheatre.com/20162017-season)'s 2016/17 season.

+*Of Serpents & Sea Spray* will be produced with [Sheridan College](http://www.sheridan.edu/) for their 2018 Spring Show.

 From the Custom Made Theatre Co. production: